Online Therapy for Children and Young People

 Ideally, you and your child should attend the full assessment.
 If this is not possible, we need to speak with your child, even if they attend briefly and you provide the rest of the information.

-If you are unable to attend, the child can attend with any other adult with parental responsibly.
+If you are unable to attend, the child can attend with any other adult with parental responsibility.

 If your child is unwell, please let us know as soon as possible.
 You can re-arrange or cancel the assessment.
 A charge may be payable for late cancellation or non-attendance.
 We operate a 48-hour working day cancellation policy.